hbirchtree/inline-jni/README.md

 The syntax is modelled to be close to Java.
 The API is not perfect, but simplifies some aspects of interacting with JNI from C++.

 There is also support for calling functions on class instances, but this is not heavily tested.

+# How do I use this?

+Most of this library is header-only, but, for obvious reasons, it needs access to the JNI environment in order to stay safe.

+The following function must be defined:

+    namespace JNIPP {

+    JNIEnv* GetJNI()
+    {
+        ...
+    }

+    }

+Without this, it would become considerably less fun to use, as you would have to guarantee that the JNI is current to the thread.

+Also, on that note, **this library is not made to be thread-safe**.